GreatSymphonia/pnp-server/ztp/guestshell_conf.md

 ```
 !
 !
-Sampleconfig for guestshell with ssh access
+Sample config for guestshell with ssh access
 !
 !
 !
 Cisco Apphosting Doc